djrich87/football-city-project-two/README.md

 ### 9. If all the game details look correct then press Attend Game and enjoy the game you will be attending."
 ![Game Details and Actions](/public/README-images/football-city-nine.png "Click on a game that is listed.
 This will direct the user to game details and options to: attend, edit or delete the game.")

 ***

-## Background

-The Football City application was influenced by my passion for NFL football and travel.
-When I was brainstorming ideas for my Unit Two project I reflected on personal interests and hobbies.
-Football came to mind first due to my time playing the sport and years of watching the game.
-Having traveled around the world and all over the United States I wanted to incorporate cities into my concept.
-Thus, I came up with Football City.
-A application that allows NFL fans to register their attendance at NFL games around the country.
-A fun and interactive way to document what teams and cities NFL fans have visited to watch games.

-***
 ## Technologies Used